Para obtener información acerca de nuestras clínicas legales en español, por favor haga clic aquí.

 Most people will be able to talk with an attorney.
-Be prepared to give a short overview of your problem.
-Hundreds of people come to the clinics each week, so the attorneys can only spend 10-15 minutes with each person.
+Be prepared to give a SHORT overview of your problem.
+Hundreds of people come to the clinics each week, so attorneys can only spend 10-15 minutes with each person.
 No advice is available for criminal matters.
 Remember, the attorney who talks with you is agreeing only to give you advice and is not going to represent you in your case.

 5. Free Legal Representation

 People who are financially eligible can also apply for free legal services from Texas RioGrande Legal Aid at the clinics.
 There is no guarantee that an attorney will take the case.
 There are simply not enough attorneys to help everyone.

 Texas RioGrande Legal Aid screens all applications for legal services.
 VLS only takes cases referred to it by other legal service providers.
 Because we are a small organization, we do not have the staff to register people for our services via phone or email.

 Texas RioGrande Legal Aid can only help a small number of people who meet very low income guidelines, which are set at 125% of the Federal Poverty Guidelines.
 Other federal regulations prevent TRLA from taking certain cases.